Summary of Learning

 Hooked on Crocheting

 This week, I chose to continue to keep using the same technique, pattern and colors I have previously used to make the rest of my squares.
 I made eight more squares for this week and have got it down to making one square per hour.
 I am so proud of the progress I have made throughout my learning journey and so thankful for the encouragement and support I have been given to help get me to this point.
 At the beginning of my learning project, it was a struggle to even start a square and it took me over a week, almost two weeks to get the hang of the technique and make one square.
-I never thought I would ever catch on and get just one or squares done.
+I never thought I would ever catch on and get just one square done.
 Now I made eight squares in just one week!
-This felt like a huge acomplisment for me and am am so happy in how they all have turned out.
+This felt like a huge accomplishment for me and am am so happy in how they all have turned out.
 I continued to watch the same TikTok and YouTube video from last week as I was continuing on with the same technique.

 The amount of times I gave up, walked away and came back a few hours later or another day is to many to count!
 My dedication and determination to learn how to crochet through all the ups and downs and the support from my peers is what truly got me to this point and I am so incredibly proud of myself for not giving up on this learning journey.
 I learned something new and now am actually really enjoying it!